intel-iot-roadshow/roadshow-docs/docs/ide_setup/xdk/setup.md

 <div id="next-steps" class="note" markdown="1">
 ### Next Steps

-Create and run a Hello Word project (blinking the onboard LED) on either the Intel® Galileo or the Intel® Edison.
+Create and run a Hello Word project (blinking the onboard LED) on the Intel® Edison.

 * [Run a Sample Intel XDK for IoT Project »](create_project.html)
 </div>